scottt/scottt-bin/README.md

 * ffmpeg-webm-360p -- convert video to the WebM format through ffmpeg
 * flv-to-mp3 -- covnert audio tracks in FLV to an MP3
 * pulseaudio-rtp-serve -- broadcast audio from Linux through RTP in PCM or MP3 format
+* pulseaudio-simple-serve -- listen for connections and serve PCM audio

 Miscellaneous
 ===

 * imgs-to-pdf -- convert bitmap images to a multipage PDF
+* pdf-to-jpg -- convert PDF to JPEG
+* vector-to-png -- convert SVG to PNG
 * pdf-pages -- merge multiple pages from a source PDF into one
-* pdf-remove-password -- remove password from PDF (with qpdf)
+* pdf-{add,remove}-password -- remove password from PDF (with qpdf)
 * gnome-recently-used-clear -- clear the recently used files list in GNOME
 * alarm -- play an alarm sound
 * xnest -- start a nested Xnest server through startx